emads22/Forecast-Finder/README.md

-# Weather Forecast Data Dashboard
+# Weather Forecast App

+## Overview
-This Weather Forecast Data Dashboard is a web application built using Streamlit and Plotly Express.
-It allows users to visualize weather forecast data for the next few days based on the city input provided.
+Weather Forecast App is a simple application built using Streamlit and Plotly that provides weather forecast data for the next few days.
+It allows users to input a city name and select the number of forecast days to view the temperature and sky conditions.

 ## Features
+- **Interactive Interface**: Users can input a city name and select the number of forecast days using sliders and dropdown menus.

-- **Temperature Visualization**: View the temperature forecast for the selected city over the next few days.
+- **Temperature Visualization**: The app displays a line plot showing the temperature forecast for the selected city and days.
-- **Sky Condition Visualization**: View the sky condition forecast for the selected city over the next few days, represented by corresponding weather icons.
+- **Sky Condition Visualization**: Users can view images representing the sky condition forecast for each interval of the selected days.
-- **Interactive User Interface**: User-friendly interface with input fields for selecting the city and number of forecast days.
-- **Sample Data Display**: Option to display sample weather data if API data retrieval fails.

-## How to Use
+## Setup
+1. Clone the repository.
+2. Ensure Python 3.x is installed.

-1. Install the necessary dependencies by running `pip install -r requirements.txt`.
+3. Install the required dependencies using `pip install -r requirements.txt`.
+4. Obtain an API key from [OpenWeatherMap API](https://openweathermap.org/api) by signing up for an account and subscribing to their API services.
+5. Configure the necessary parameters such as the obtained API key in `constants.py`.
+   - Set the API key as the value of `OPENWEATHERMAP_API_KEY`.
+6. Run the script using `streamlit run main.py`.

+## Usage
-2. Run the `main.py` script using Streamlit: `streamlit run main.py`.
+1. Run the script using `streamlit run main.py`.
+2. Enter the name of the city for which you want to view the weather forecast.
-3. Input the desired city name and select the number of forecast days using the provided sliders and dropdowns.
+3. Use the slider to select the number of days for the forecast.
-4. Choose whether to view temperature or sky condition data using the dropdown menu.
+4. Choose whether to view temperature or sky condition data.
-5. View the visualization of the weather forecast data for the selected city.
+5. The app will display the weather forecast accordingly.

-## Configuration

-Ensure you have a valid [OpenWeatherMap](https://openweathermap.org/) API key and set it as an environment variable named `OPENWEATHERMAP_API_KEY` in a `.env` file located in the root directory of the project.

-## Dependencies
+## OpenWeatherMap API

-- Streamlit
-- Plotly Express
-- Requests
-- Python-dotenv
+- Weather Forecast App utilizes the OpenWeatherMap API to retrieve weather data.
+This API provides current weather data, forecasts, and historical weather data for any location.
+By signing up for an account and subscribing to their API services, users can obtain an API key required for accessing the data.
+- The data returned from the OpenWeatherMap API is structured in intervals of every 3 hours for up to 5 days.
+By default, there are 40 intervals, representing 5 days of forecast data.
+    1. To process the data, the total number of intervals/observations for 5 days is obtained, which is 40 by default.
+    2. The number of intervals (observations) per day is calculated by dividing the total number of intervals by the number of hours in a day (24).
+Since there is an interval every 3 hours, there are 8 intervals per day.

-## Contributing:
+## Contributing
-- Contributions to enhance existing applications or add new ones are welcome.
-Please fork the repository, make your changes, and submit a pull request.
+Contributions are welcome!
+Here are some ways you can contribute to the project:
+- Report bugs and issues
+- Suggest new features or improvements
+- Submit pull requests with bug fixes or enhancements

 ## Author
 - Emad &nbsp; E>